-In Fig.~\ref{conduit-reparameterization-speed}, we show how the identifying parameters ${a}$, $\tilde{a}$, ${k}$, $\sigma$ and $T$ vary with the breather velocity $c$ for Family-1, upon the emergence of the periodic background.
-With an increasing magnitude of the wavepacket velocities, increasing trends in ${a}$ and $\tilde{a}$ are observed, while ${k}$ displays slight variation.
+In Fig.~\ref{conduit-reparameterization-speed} we show how the identifying parameters ${a}$, $\tilde{a}$, ${k}$, $\sigma$, and $T$ vary with the breather velocity $c$ for family 1, upon the emergence of the periodic background.
+With an increasing magnitude of the wave-packet speed, increasing trends in ${a}$ and $\tilde{a}$ are observed, while ${k}$ displays slight variation.
 The phase jump $\sigma$ is negative for all breathers in this branch.
 Given the strongly nonlinear nature of the conduit equation, it is interesting to check how close the traveling breathers are to the NLS regime.
-To this end, as before, the time-period $T$, velocity $c$ and amplitude $\Tilde{a}$ form a set of identifying parameters.
-Moreover, the time-period in the NLS approximation is given in Eq.~\eqref{NLS-approx-BBM-time-period}, where, for the conduit equation, the linear frequency $\Omega_0(c)$ is
+To this end, as before, the timeperiod $T$, velocity $c$, and amplitude $\Tilde{a}$ form a set of identifying parameters.
+Moreover, the timeperiod in the NLS approximation is given in Eq.~\eqref{NLS-approx-BBM-time-period}, where, for the conduit equation, the linear frequency $\Omega_0(c)$ is

-thus necessitating $-1/4<c_0<0$ for a real frequency.
+thus necessitating $-\frac{1}{4}<c_0<0$ for a real frequency.
 Additionally, $\gamma(c)$ is defined to be

 The NLS surface for the conduit equation $\mathcal{T}(\Tilde{a},c)$ is shown in Fig.~\ref{Conduit-breathers-bifurcation-diagram}.
-For appreciably small intervals in velocity, time-period and breather amplitudes, the wavepackets reside on the $\mathcal{T}(\tilde{a},c)$ surface, and thereafter lie entirely below this.
+For appreciably small intervals in velocity, timeperiod and breather amplitudes, the wave packets reside on the $\mathcal{T}(\tilde{a},c)$ surface and thereafter lie entirely below it.